matsstaff/stc1000p/usermanual/usermanual.md

 **Temperature correction 2**, same as tc but for secondary temp probe.

+**Setpoint alarm**, if setpoint alarm is greater than 0.0, then the alarm will sound once temperature differs from *SP* by more than *SA* degrees (this can be useful to warn against malfunctions, such as fridge door not closed or probe not attached to carboy).
+If *SA* is less than 0.0, then the alarm will sound if the temperature does **NOT** differ by more than (-) *SA* degrees (this could be used as an indication that wort has finally reached pitching temp).
+If *SA* is set to 0.0, the alarm will be disabled.
+If the alarm is tripped, then the buzzer will sound and the display will flash between temperature display and showing "SA", it will not however disengage the outputs and the unit will continue to work as normal.
+Please note, that care needs to be taken when running a profile (especially when not using ramping or with steep ramps) to allow for a sufficiently large margin, or the alarm could be tripped when setpoint changes.

 **Setpoint**, well...
 The desired temperature to keep.
 The way STC-1000+ firmware works, setpoint is *always* the value the thermostat strives towards, even when running a profile.
 What the profile does is simply setting the setpoint at given times.

 **Current profile step** and **current profile duration**, allows 'jumping' in the profile.
 Step and duration are updated automatically when running the profile, but can also be set manually at any time.
 Note that profile step and profile duration are the variables directly used to keep track of progress in a profile.
 Little or no validation is made of what values are entered.
 It is up to the user to know what he/she is doing by changing these values.
 Changing these values will not take effect until next point in profile is calculated, which could be as much as one hour.
 Every hour, current duration, *dh* (and if next step is reached, also current step, *St*) is updated with new value(s).
 That means in case of a power outage, STC-1000+ will pick up (to within the hour) from where it left off.
 Current profile step and current profile duration are only available in the menu when a profile is currently running.